spencertipping/bipolar/part2.md

 Methylation gets a bit more complicated because methionine isn't the only thing homocysteine is used for.
 This is where NAC comes into the picture.

 **TODO:** explain the business with glutathione synthesis

+## How this regimen came about
+**TODO:** there's a whole timeline to this that explains some of the trial and error

+### The woo-woo gingko herbal tea stuff
+Hardly the most important thing on the list, but I should mention where this comes from and what it's about.

+There are various studies that suggest ginkgo and bacopa are good for brain circulation, help memory, and are neuroprotective.
+I started at the recommended dose and then multiplied it by 10 because I like to live dangerously (let's be honest: when "ginkgo biloba overdose" turns up nothing scary, that's just because people haven't tried hard enough).

+Gotu kola I have no idea about.
+It's a traditional herb and I'm a whore for ancient nootropics, so that's about all there is to it.

+The ratios aren't special.
+I filled a mason jar equally by volume with ginkgo, bacopa, gotu kola, and mint leaves, then put some ginger on top.
+Joyce took that mixture and calculated precise gram amounts so she could make it in bulk, since she drinks it too.